The oldest and largest of London’s “Magnificent Seven” burial grounds, Kensal Green Cemetery is one of West London’s most intriguing spots.

 In fact, he’s probably best described as a womaniser whose prolific literary output was only matched by his pursuit of pleasure.

 Few works of literature commit the follies of society as ruthlessly or as wittily as Thackeray’s Vanity Fair.

 Though he’d written several other books and worked as a journalist for much of his life, it was Vanity Fair that truly catapulted Thackeray to fame and for which he’s best-known today.

 He died rather unexpectedly at the age of 52, commanding a crowd 50,000 strong for his funeral at Kensington Gardens.
 Dickens, recently reconciled with Thackeray after a long dispute, attended the burial at Kensal Green.

-A personal favourite is Maria Graham, one of the world’s first travel writers – her first travel book was published way back in 1812.
+One of our personal favourites is Maria Graham, who was one of the world’s first travel writers.
+Her first travel book was published way back in 1812.

 You’ll also find the grave of Charles Blondin.
 Blondin (real name Jean François Gravelet) was a legendary tightrope walker who became known for crossing Niagara Falls on a tightrope, often whilst pulling off different stunts.

-Perhaps the most memorable is when he stopped to cook an omelette halfway across, although he also did so on stilts, blindfolded and in a sack – take your pick.
+Perhaps the most memorable stunt is when he stopped to cook an omelette halfway across, although he also crossed the falls on stilts, blindfolded and in a sack – take your pick.